-6. member's care team concurs with the member that all goals have been met and there are no new goals identified that require the support of a HHCM;
+- 6. member's care team concurs with the member that all goals have been met and there are no new goals identified that require the support of a HHCM; - 7. disengaged member is not located after HHCM/CMA conducts required search efforts (as described in Continuity of Care and Enrolled Member Reengagement policy HH0006);

-- disengaged member is not located after HHCM/CMA conducts required search efforts (as described in Continuity of Care and Enrolled Member Reengagement policy HH0006); - 8. member submitted a withdrawal of consent form: - 9. member has moved out of NYS: - 10. member is in an excluded setting (e.g., inpatient, hospitalization, institution or residential facility; incarceration; nursing home, etc.) and the length of stay is anticipated to be longer than six months (as described in Continuity of Care and Enrolled Member Re-engagement policy HH0006); - 11. member can no longer be served due to issues that affect the safety, health and welfare of the member or HHCM staff serving the member.
+- 8. member has moved out of NYS; - 9. member is in an excluded setting (e.g., inpatient, hospitalization, institution or residential facility; incarceration; nursing home, etc.) and the length of stay is anticipated to be longer than six months (as described in Continuity of Care and Enrolled Member Re-engagement policy HH0006) or, 90 days for children/youth who received HCBS; - 10. member can no longer be served due to issues that affect the safety, health and welfare of the member or HHCM staff serving the member.
 In this case, the HHCM and Supervisor must work together to evaluate the circumstances and assure all options for addressing issues have been exhausted, including the possibility of changing to another CM, HH or CMA which can appropriately meet the member's needs.
-HHCM and Supervisor are required to involve the HH and MMCP in the process before a determination to diseasol is made; or, - 12. member death.
+HHCM and Supervisor are required to involve the HH and MMCP in the process before a determination to disenroll is made; or,

+11. member death.